AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 +++

-## Send a message unrelated to a work item to another user from their home page
+## Send a message unrelated to a work item to another user from their profile page

-1. Go to the home page of the user you want to send a message to.
+1. Go to the profile page of the user you want to send a message to.
-   You can do the following to navigate to a user's home page:
+   You can do the following to navigate to a user's profile page:

    * Click the linked name of the user as it appears anywhere in the [!DNL Workfront] interface.
 User names are displayed in many areas of the [!DNL Workfront] interface, such as in a comment made by the user.